Contributing to Mitiq#

 2. opening a pull request to fix a bug, or implement a desired feature.

-3. opening a discussion post to ask a question (no stupid questions!), provide feedback, or show something off!
+3. opening a discussion post to ask a question (all questions welcome!), provide feedback, or show something off!

 The rest of this document describes the technical details of getting set up to develop, and make your first contribution to Mitiq.